-Generic:- Discard product if it contains particulate matter, is cloudy, or discolored- Discard unused portion.
-Do not store for later use.- Do not freeze- Protect from light- Refrigerate (between 36 and 46 degrees F)- Store in original container- Unrefrigerated product can be stored at temperatures not exceeding 77 degrees F for no more than 7 days prior to administration
+Aimovig:- Discard product if it contains particulate matter, is cloudy, or discolored- Discard unused portion.
+Do not store for later use.- Do not freeze- Protect from light- Refrigerate (between 36 and 46 degrees F)- See package insert for detailed storage information- Store in original package until time of use- Unrefrigerated product can be stored at temperatures not exceeding 77 degrees F for no more than 7 days prior to administration

 Monitor patients treated with erenumab for new-onset hypertension or worsening of pre-existing hypertension during treatment.
 If hypertension occurs, consider discontinuing erenumab if an alternative etiology cannot be established.
 Cases of hypertension and worsening of pre-existing hypertension, some requiring pharmacological treatment and/or hospitalization, have been reported after erenumab use in the postmarketing setting.
 Many patients had pre-existing hypertension or risk factors for hypertension.
 Hypertension may occur at any time during treatment but was most frequently reported within 7 days of administration.
 In the majority of the cases, the onset or worsening of hypertension was reported after the first dose.
 Erenumab was discontinued in many of the reported cases.

 There are no adequate data on the developmental risk associated with erenumab use during human pregnancy.
+Women with migraine may be at increased risk of preeclampsia and gestational hypertension during pregnancy.
 No adverse effects on offspring were observed when monkeys were given erenumab throughout pregnancy at exposures approximately 20 times those in humans at a dose of 140 mg once monthly.